ZackFra/Salesforce-Unit-Of-Work/README.md

 # Apex Classes

 ## UnitOfWork
 This Apex class allows you to encapsulate CRUD operations.
-It can be passed down to multiple methods from a controller, and register all operations, to be executed later.
+It can be passed down to multiple methods from a controller or trigger handler, and register all operations, to be executed later.
 Upon instantiation, a savepoint is created, which is used to rollback the DML operations if any errors occur.

 Ex.